-MECHANICS AND PROPERTIES OF SOLIDS (Common to CIVIL & IBT Branches)
+MECHANICS AND PROPERTIES OF SOLIDS

 SEMESTER II

 To enhance the fundamental knowledge in mechanics and properties of solids, and its applications relevant to their field of engineering.
 Upon completion of this course the students will be familiar with:

 - Mechanics and Elastic behaviour of solids

 - Thermal conduction and applications

 - Principles of acoustics, ultrasonics and their industrial applications.

 - Origin of quantum physics, Schrödinger's equation and applications.

 - Emerging materials and their applications